Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 + Mines from asteroids.
 + When the ore hold is full, warps and docks to a station to unload the ore into the item hangar.
 (It remembers the station in which it was last docked, and docks again at the same station.)
 + Runs away if shield hitpoints drop too low (The default threshold is 50%).
++ Uses drones to defend against rats if available.
++ Displays statistics such as the total volume of unloaded ore, so that you can easily track performance.
++ Closes message boxes that could pop up sometimes during gameplay.

 If you haven't yet, follow the [guide on using a warp-to-0 autopilot bot](./how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md), because it covers the details of setting up and using an EVE Online bot: https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md